kashvo/drishti-identity-trust/README.md

 Banks verify identity once — at login — and then walk away.
 But fraud doesn't happen at the door.
 It happens inside.

 Current rule-based systems are rigid.
 They cannot reason about combinations of signals they haven't seen before.
 They block genuine users with false positives.
 They miss real threats with false negatives.
-And in India, where UPI processes over 8,000 transactions every second — each one instant and irreversible — there is no room for error.
+And in India, where UPI processes over 8,000 transactions every second - Each one instant, each one final — the system must be right before the money moves, not after.

 Bank of Baroda serves an extraordinarily diverse customer base: a farmer in rural Gujarat making his first digital payment, and a startup founder in Mumbai making his fifteenth transfer of the day.
 Their normal looks nothing alike.
 A system that treats them the same will fail both.